wushenrong/legacy-puyo-tools/docs/source/formats/formats.md

 character's Unicode code point in little-endian and `YY` is the width of the character.

-:::{note} This character encoding can be considered to be UTF-16 little-endian.
+:::{note} The character encoding can be considered to be UTF-16 little-endian.
-However, `fpd` only can only store characters from the Basic Multilingual Plane or `U+0000` to `U+FFFF` due to the format having a fixed width of 16 bits per code point.
-So this encoding is more accurately the older UCS-2, the predecessor to UTF-16.
+However, the `fpd` only can only store characters from the Basic Multilingual Plane or `U+0000` to `U+FFFF` due to the format having a fixed width of 16 bits per code point.
+So it is more accurately to say the encoding is the older UCS-2, the predecessor to UTF-16.
 :::

 The entries are placed next to each other, creating a zero-based index that is